-c.
-Applicants Under 18 Years of Age:
+(a)Applicants Under 18 Years of Age:

-i.
-An applicant who is under 18 years of age as at 1 March in the year of intended course commencement, and who does not satisfy at least one of the requirements in clause (25) may be considered for admission if the applicant's qualifications and level of attainment are acceptable to the relevant Head of School and in the case of an International applicant, the requirements of the Welfare Arrangements of International Students Aged Under 18 Policy can be met.
+(31) An applicant who is under 18 years of age as at 1 March in the year of intended course commencement, and who does not satisfy at least one of the requirements in clause (25) may be considered for admission if the applicant's qualifications and level of attainment are acceptable to the relevant Head of School and in the case of an International applicant, the requirements of the Welfare Arrangements of International Students Aged Under 18 Policy can be met.

-d.
-Educational disadvantage:
+(b)Educational disadvantage:

-i.
-An applicant who can demonstrate educational disadvantage may be considered for admission provided the applicant can demonstrate, to the satisfaction of the relevant Head of School/College, an ability to cope with the academic content of the course for which admission is sought.
+(32) An applicant who can demonstrate educational disadvantage may be considered for admission provided the applicant can demonstrate, to the satisfaction of the relevant Head of School/College, an ability to cope with the academic content of the course for which admission is sought.

-e.
-Indigenous Applicants:
+(c)Indigenous Applicants:

-i.
-Applicants may be considered for admission on the basis of individual assessment programs run by the College of Indigenous Australian Peoples.
-Applicants may be required to undertake the Preparing for Success at the University Program.
+(33) Applicants may be considered for admission on the basis of individual assessment programs run by the College of Indigenous Australian Peoples.